dhxl50/Vanila-JS/README.md

 # Vanila-JS Practice
-* Modifying the DOM with JS
+* Practice how to modify the DOM with JS
 * Clone the "Momentum" which is chrome extension